 “The police vehicle and two other vehicles – travelling at about 30km/h – attempted to stop, however all vehicles slid, causing multiple crashes,” they added in a statement.
 “About eight other vehicles coming down the road also lost control and were involved, with another five avoiding collision but becoming stuck in snow on the side of the road.”

 The road remained closed afterwards for several hours but there were no serious injuries.

 They have now warned all drivers travelling in alpine areas in particular to only leave the house in a four-wheel-drive, while checking weather and road conditions before you leave.
 They also recommended carrying chains with you and “fitting them in slippery conditions in the designated bays”.

 The current cold snap is now expected to carry on until Monday as severe winds and winter weather continue to lash the east coast.

 The Great Western Highway was closed temporarily on Saturday as a result of the icy weather, leaving the Blue Mountains cut off for several hours as the local State Emergency Services (SES) setting up refuge stations in a bid to help motorists who found themselves stuck on the roads in the adverse conditions.

 Sydney Airport also urged travellers to check with their airlines before journeying to the airport after several flights were impacted by the weather conditions.

 Those who live in New South Wales have been among the worst affected by the winter blast so far, with residents in Illawarra, Hunter, South Coast, Central and Southern Tablelands and the Snowy Mountains receiving the brunt of it.

 “Take extra care over the next few days and keep an eye on friends, neighbours, and those without shelter,” the Bureau of Meteorology said.
-While the weather service also warned of blizzards and an increased avalanche risk around the Alpine mountains.
+While the weather service also warned of an increased avalanche risk around the Alpine mountains.